NicolasBonet/Caleto/README.md

 It’s possible, using Caleto, to hide images and also recover the file hidden within the image.

 # Known issues:
 Files to be hidden must be at least 8 times lighter than the BMP file used to hide it.
+This cannot be fixed in the current implementation as each bit from hidden file must be hidden in the last bit of the image, so you need 8 bytes (in the image) per byte in the hidden file.